-For the 15 October 2016 election, the rate will be $8.00 per eligible vote.
+For the 15 October 2016 election, the rate was $800 cents per eligible vote.
 This increase in the public funding rate was enacted by the Electoral Amendment Act 2015.

 For elections held after the 2016 election, the amount each vote is worth in election funding will be worked out according to the formula set out in section 207 of the Electoral Act 1992.
 The rate is calculated twice each year by multiplying the previous rate by the all groups consumer price index number (being the weighted average of the 8 capital cities) for the September and March quarters, and applies for a period of six months ending 30 June and 31 December, respectively.

 The amount that applies for the January 2017 to June 2017 quarter is 808.872 cents per eligible vote.